Romani Holocaust: Persecution and genocide

 Concentration camp badges issued to Romani prisoners.

 Black triangle with Z for Zigeuner ('gypsy').

 Variant of the black triangle with Z.

 Brown triangle issued to Roma men in some camps.

-The Third Reich's government began persecuting the Romani as early as 1936 when they started to transfer the people to municipal internment camps on the outskirts of cities, a prelude to their deportation to concentration camps.
+The Third Reich's government began persecuting the Romani as early as 1935 when they started to transfer the people to municipal internment camps (Zigeunerlager) on the outskirts of cities, a prelude to their deportation to concentration camps.
 A December 1937 decree on "crime prevention" provided the pretext for major roundups of Roma.
 Nine representatives of the Romani community in Germany were asked to compile lists of "pure-blooded" Romanis to be saved from deportation.
 However, the Germans often ignored these lists, and some individuals identified on them were still sent to concentration camps.
 Notable internment and concentration camps include Dachau, Dieselstrasse, Marzahn (which evolved from a municipal internment camp) and Vennhausen.

 Initially, the Romani were herded into so-called ghettos, including the Warsaw Ghetto (April–June 1942), where they formed a distinct class in relation to the Jews.
 Ghetto diarist Emmanuel Ringelblum speculated that Romani were sent to the Warsaw Ghetto because the Germans wanted:... to toss into the Ghetto everything that is characteristically dirty, shabby, bizarre, of which one ought to be frightened, and which anyway has to be destroyed.

 Initially, there was disagreement within the Nazi circles about how to solve the "Gypsy Question".
 In late 1939 and early 1940, Hans Frank, the General Governor of occupied Poland, refused to accept the 30,000 German and Austrian Roma which were to be deported to his territory.
 Heinrich Himmler "lobbied to save a handful of pure-blooded Roma", whom he believed to be an ancient Aryan people for his "ethnic reservation", but was opposed by Martin Bormann, who favored deportation for all Roma.
 The debate ended in 1942 when Himmler signed the order to begin the mass deportations of Roma to Auschwitz concentration camp.
 During Operation Reinhard (1941–1943), an undetermined number of Roma were killed in the extermination camps, such as Treblinka.